 MORE ABOUT THE COURSE: The course is based on the Routledge book Ecolinguistics: language, ecology and the stories we live by.
 It describes eight ways that language encodes the stories that society is based on: ideologies, framings, metaphors, evaluations, identities, convictions, erasure and salience.
-Each part of the course covers one of these types of story and includes notes, exercises, videos and (for those who register) discussion groups, extra readings, additional materials and a completion certificate.
+Each part of the course covers one of these types of story and includes notes, exercises, videos and (for those who register) discussion groups and additional materials.

 THE TEAM: With great thanks to interns Charlotte Dover, Alex James, Meg Shaw and Nicole Walker at the University of Gloucestershire for many contributions; to students who helped with the filming; to Robert Poole for creating an extra section on corpus approaches.
 And to Hass Otsmane-Elhaou and his team from Unit1 Films for creating the videos.
 And to Amir Ghorbanpour, Ayodeji Adedara, Daniela Francesca Virdis, George Jacobs, James Kyle Hager, Jan Osborn, Lucy Atieno, Mira Lieberman-Boyd and Mitch Larney from the International Ecolinguistics Association for proof reading and copy editing.
 And finally to Bex Bere and Alex Viveash for testing the course, and to all the students who helped with the filming.

 Spread the word: please like the course on Facebook, tweet about it or mention it in your blog to help others discover ecolinguistics.